yugokato/pytest-data-loader/README.md

 ```
 > [!TIP]
 > - You can apply your own logic by specifying the `parametrizer_func` loader option
-> - You can apply your own logic by specifying the `parametrizer_func` loader option
 > - By default, the plugin will apply the following logic for splitting file content:
 >   - Text file: Each line in the file
 >   - JSON file: